Hunter looking through binoculars

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-So, if you are subconsciously looking for these four colours, what do you think your fellow turkey hunters are looking for?
+If you are subconsciously looking for these four colours, what do you think your fellow turkey hunters are looking for?
 It’s why you CANNOT wear anything that will make it hard for hunters to distinguish you from a turkey.

 How Turkey’s Eyesight Affects Your Camo Choice

 Wild turkeys have phenomenal eyesight.
 They can detect the slightest movement over long distances.
 By long, I mean about 60 yards.
 Because they have seven different types of photoreceptors, turkeys can see many colours and are sensitive to UV light.
-With the ability to turn their head slightly, the turkey’s field of view is nearly 360 degrees.
-That gives them the advantage of seeing in all directions.

 Here is another fact of equal importance: remember how the turkey is sensitive to UV light.
-Well, guess what – if you’reusing laundry detergent that brightens or whitens your clothes, then guess who can see you glow!!!
+Well, guess what – if you’re using laundry detergent that brightens or whitens your clothes, then guess who can see you glow!!!
 These detergents leave a UV residue behind that accumulates over time.

 I highly recommend that you launder your hunting clothing with detergents like Grangers or Dead Down Wind.
 Grangers, which we use on our more expensive hunting gear, is fantastic.
 However, it is on the pricey side.
 If you have already washed your turkey camouflage hunting gear, you should consider spraying your clothes with a UV killer.